usmaanalii/javascript/JavaScript30/analysis.md

 [Back to top](#contents)
 *************

-## 25. Event Capture, Propogation, Bubbling and Once
+## 25. Event Capture, Propagation, Bubbling and Once

 What I learned on this mini-project.